 and in-depth reviews of the radiological consequences of

-transportation of radioactive waste on the population, equipment and accompanying personnel.
-The results of the study are published in the report "Safety Analysis for the Transport of Radioactive Elements and
+transport of radioactive waste to the population, equipment and support staff.
+The results of the study are published in the report "Safety analysis for the transport of radioactive elements and

-and available on the website http://www.grs.de.
+and available at http://www.grs.de.
 In this report, the issue of radiation exposure near CASTOR containers is also analyzed and illustrated using graphical representations.